Established in 1989, the BRASS Award for Excellence in Business Librarianship offers $4,000* and a citation.

 The selection of a recipient is accomplished through a review of written nominations by the BRASS Award for Excellence in Business Librarianship Committee.

-Nominations must clearly state the contributions of the nominee in the field of business librarianship and explain the significance of the contributions (such as, effect on ideas/practices of the field, extent and depth of research and publishing, effect of leadership on organizations) and the magnitude of their influence.
-Self-nominations are accepted.
+Nominations must clearly state the contributions of the nominee to the field of business librarianship and explain the significance of the contributions beyond one’s workplace (such as impact on practices of the field, breadth and depth of research, effect of leadership on organizations) and their sustained influence.
+Self-nominations and nominations in collaboration with the nominee are welcomed.
+Previous award winners are not eligible.
+Previous winners

 To submit a nomination, complete the BRASS Excellence in Business Librarianship Award nomination form.